 Complete a full degree and choose a second teaching area to complement your technical background.
 Normally, this degree takes four years to complete, but your journeyperson's certificate will count as the first year, allowing you to complete it in three years.
 As a graduate of this degree program, you will be qualified to receive a Professional "A" Saskatchewan teacher’s certificate.

 This one year program will give you the educational background to teach in Saskatchewan schools.
 Your journeyperson’s certificate is equivalent to 30 credit units and is your sole teaching area.
-As a graduate of this certificate program, you will be qualified to receive a Professional "B" Saskatchewan teacher’s certificate.
+As a graduate of this certificate program, you will be qualified to receive a Vocational (Endorsed) Saskatchewan teacher's certificate.

 - English language arts